TheGroundZero/openvasreporting/README.md

 *Read the full documentation at [https://openvas-reporting.sequr.be](https://openvas-reporting.sequr.be)*

+# LOOKING FOR MAINTAINERS

+**THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED!**

+**PULL REQUESTS FOR MINOR CHANGES MAY STILL BE ACCEPTED.
+CHANGES IN OPENVAS MAY (and likely will) BREAK THIS TOOL.
+I WILL NOT PROVIDE SUPPORT FOR THAT.**

+---

 I forked [OpenVAS2Report](https://github.com/cr0hn/openvas_to_report) since it didn't manage to convert all reports I threw at it and because I wanted to learn how to use Python for working with XML and creating Excel files.
 Also, OpenVAS mixes their own threat levels with the [CVSS](https://www.first.org/cvss/) scoring, the latter of which I prefer to use in my reports.